mdimitrov97/IndividualProject/minutes.md

 Blend: alpha*heatmap*input_image + (1-alpha)*input image
 Either all input image or the input image modulated by the heatmap Reduce the contrast
-Last idea - Recurrent architecture, use LSTMs and then train it temporal data
+Last idea - Recurrent architecture, use LSTMs and then train it on temporal data

 Further work
 Semantic segmentation over an ensemble of different input images